KevinMX/support-matrix/LicheePi4A/Fedora/README_chainsx.md

 ### Logging into System

-Login to the system via serial console.
+Logging into the system via serial console.

 Default username: `root`
 Default password: `fedora`

-## Expected Outcome
+## Expected Results

 The system should start up successfully and be accessible via the onboard serial console.

-## Actual Outcome
+## Actual Results

 The system started up correctly and I successfully logged in via the onboard serial console.